mszeu/payShield2Syslog/README.md

 ## NOTES

-The project is in a very early development stage and sending the response of the payShield to a syslog facility had not been implemented yet.
+- The project is in a very early development stage and not all the functionalities were fully tested.
+- Syslog was tested with Kiwi Syslog in Windows and works.
+- The messages are sent to syslog only if the parameter **--decode** is used.

 ## COPYRIGHT & LICENSE
   Please refer to the **LICENSE** file that is part of this project.